Elizabeth9-77/Scales-Tails-V2/README.md

 - [Django](https://www.djangoproject.com/) was used as the Python framework for the site.
 - [Cloudinary](https://cloudinary.com/) was used for cloud media storage of user uploaded images.
 - [ElephantSQL](https://www.elephantsql.com/) was used to host the PostgreSQL database needed to collect and recall the users data.
-- [Heroku](https://www.heroku.com) was used to host the FreeFido application.
+- [Heroku](https://www.heroku.com) was used to host the Scales & Tails application.
 - [WAVE](https://wave.webaim.org/) to evaluate the accessibility of the site.
 - [Procreate](https://procreate.com/) for image creation and editing.